 The video shows an example of how it can be used for steady-state flow.

-A stable network solver is also available, but not integrated in the GUI.
+A stable network solver is also available, but not integrated in the GUI, and the network solver is not part of the standard steady-state package.
 The network solver uses a modified Newton-iteration method to produce results very fast.

 The single-phase version is particularly well suited to simulate long gas transport pipelines, as described in these two videos.
 It calculates heat exchange with its environment, something which is crucial to accuracy for gas pipelines.
 FlowlinePro can simulate single pipelines, networks, buried-pipes, partly buried pipes and many other configurations.
 The first video below shows a steady-state simulation of Zeepipe, one of the world’s longest subsea export pipelines.
 The second video demonstrates transient simulations of the same line.